(ML)

 The first step: Reworking the ecosystem structure

-With the direction for Honda ConnectX defined, our first priority was to address the biggest source of user friction within the current Honda CONNECT ecosystem: app fragmentation across markets.
+With the direction for Honda ConnectX defined, my first strategic priority was to address the biggest source of user friction within the current Honda CONNECT ecosystem: app fragmentation across markets.

 Independent surveys and data analysis revealed widespread frustration among existing Honda users, who often had to juggle multiple applications to access functions that competitors offered in a single platform.
 Historically, Honda’s multi-app approach was intended to reduce development costs and enable flexible pricing.
 In practice, however, it produced the opposite effect.
 Our analysis of operating data and cost lines indicated that maintaining separate apps across the three major markets not only drove higher development and management costs, but also created confusion for users—from managing multiple logins and payment plans to navigating inconsistent experiences.
 Attempts to offset this friction through lower pricing only further eroded perceived value.